2021–22 Arizona Wildcats men's basketball team: Preseason

-Lute Olson Tribute
+Lute Olson tribute

-The University of Arizona & Men's basketball program held a public tribute at the McKale Center on September 12, 2021 for former head coach Lute Olson.
+The University of Arizona men's basketball program held a public tribute at the McKale Center on September 12, 2021 for former head coach Lute Olson.
 The hall of fame coach spent 25 seasons at Arizona before retiring in 2008.
-Former players Steve Kerr, Jason Terry, Andre Iguodala & Matt Brase all spoke.
+Former players Steve Kerr, Jason Terry, Andre Iguodala and Matt Brase all spoke.

 Red and Blue game

 The annual Red-Blue game took place at McKale Center on October 2, 2021.
 Christian Koloko, Bennedict Mathurin, Dalen Terry, and Ąžuolas Tubelis participated in the dunk contest, which was won by Terry with a perfect score of 120.
 The roster was split into two teams, Red versus Blue, with the Red team winning 53−39.
 Aiken Jr., led the team with 20 points, going 8-for-10 from the field and 4-for-4 from the three with four rebounds.
 Azuolas Tubelis had 14 points, going 7-for-7 with seven rebounds and two assists.
 Mathurin scored 16 points, shooting 6-for-12 from the field and 3-for-4 from the free throw line.
 Koloko finished with 10 points, four rebounds, and four blocks.